Publication Ethics Statement

 Availability of data and materials statements can take one of the following forms:

 Authors are encouraged to deposit their datasets in publicly available repositories, where available and appropriate.
 Publicly available datasets must be fully referenced in the reference list with an accession number or unique identifier such as a digital object identifier (DOI).
-We leave the selection of the repository is left entirely to the author's discretion, although note that the data must be freely available to readers.
+The selection of the repository is left entirely to the author's discretion, but please note that the data must be freely available to readers.
 Consulting the Registry of Research Data Repositories may also be useful in this regard.

 Journal of Biological Regulators and Homeostatic Agents supports the prospective registration of systematic reviews and encourages authors to register their systematic reviews in a suitable registry (such as PROSPERO), including the registration number as the last line of the manuscript abstract.
 Authors of systematic reviews should also provide a file describing all details of the search strategy.
 For an example of how a search strategy should be presented, see the Cochrane Reviewers' Handbook.